mateusazis/kernel-hacking/05_root_filesystem/README.md

         -append "console=ttyS0"
     ```

+1. The first output from init you will see is then:

+    ```
+    Please press Enter to activate this console.
+    ```

+    And then pressing ENTER will take you to a working shell.
+Interestingly, you're not under PID 1 anymore:

+    ```bash
+    echo $$
+    82
+    ```

+    That's because when Busybox is invoked as `init`, its default behavior is to look for some configuration files indicating services to startup and then fork into a shell.
+If you really wanted to run just a shell as PID1, we could have done `exec switch_root /mnt /init`.

-1. When the console starts, you can see that the report disk usage to see that our disk is indeed mounted as root:
+1. You can see that the report disk usage to see that our disk is indeed mounted as root:

     ```bash
     df